Queensberry House: Origins and construction

+Jacobite uprising

 In 1745, Jacobite officers wounded at the Battle of Prestonpans were lodged in the house.
 With the opening of the New Town, many of the wealthy moved out of the area.
 The house ceased to be the principal residence of the dukes and was turned into rented accommodation.
 It was eventually sold to William Aitchison in 1801, who stripped the interior of all its fittings, like wooden panelling and fine fireplaces.

 From 1803 to 1996 the building was used as a hospital.
 This included a period during the cholera epidemic in the 1830s when it was specifically used as a cholera hospital.

-In the 1850s it was a House of Refuge and Night Asylum, i.e. a lodging house for homeless persons and continued in this use until the Second World War.
-In 1945 it became a home for the elderly homeless on a more long-term basis for the individuals involved.
-It was acquired by the Scottish Government in 1997.
+In the 1850s it was a House of Refuge and Night Asylum, i.e. a lodging house for homeless persons.

+Government use

+It was acquired by the Scottish Government in 1997, and became the offices of the Presiding Officer of the Scottish Parliament, the Deputy Presiding Officer of the Scottish Parliament as well as the Chief Executive of the Scottish Parliament.
+The new Scottish Parliament building opened in 2004, and was connected to Queensberry House, making the building the oldest part of the Scottish Parliament.